ngoede/buildbroke/src/_posts/2015-04-15-make-methods-non-static.markdown

 categories: refactoring resharper
 ---
 This is an example of how you can combine a bunch of smaller automated refactorings to achieve an effect for which there is no automated refactoring in a safe and non-manual way.
+*Note: All short cut keys given are with Resharper configured with the Visual Studio hotkey choice*

 If you see the following sort of code: